Some L.A. Homeless Could Get Free Housing That’s More Expensive Than Regular Housing

 Some homeless people in Los Angeles could end up in free housing that, on a per-unit basis, costs more than what a private home in the city would cost, USA Today reports.

 The city has been trying valiantly to address its problem of an estimated 27,000 unsheltered homeless people who occupy its streets, oft living in tents or sleeping bags or under overpasses.
-And indeed, a city initiative passed three years ago, Proposition HHH, was intended to address that problem by providing an estimated 10,000 units of free housing.
+A city initiative passed three years ago, Proposition HHH, was intended to address the problem by providing an estimated 10,000 units of free housing.

 However, thanks to cost overruns and poor management, the number of units that’s going to be available is actually closer to 8,000, and the price per unit will exceed the median price of a family home in the city on the fair market.
 What’s more, three years into a ten-year plan, not a single unit has been built.